[Updated 2020] 6 Best Website Brokers To Help You Sell Your Site

 Website brokers work like any other kind of broker.
 They act as an intermediary between buyers and sellers.
 In this case, they connect people who want to sell websites with people who want to buy websites.

 As a whole, the industry is relatively young.
-Big marketplaces (like Flippa) have been around for less than a decade (it was started in 2009).
+Big marketplaces (like Flippa) have been around for just over a decade (it was started in 2009).
 A few noteworthy boutique brokerages, like Latonas, have been around since 2008.
 Empire Flippers, another large firm, has only been operating since 2013 or so.

 These days, preeminent firms broker many types of online businesses — from SaaS businesses to content websites to ecommerce stores to Amazon FBA businesses.